-Suicide bomber kills 16, many of them police, in Pakistani city of Lahore
+Suicide bomber in Pakistan's Lahore kills 25, many of them police

 Interior Minister Chaudhry Nisar Ali Khan said the majority of those killed and wounded were police and warned the death toll could rise.

-Prime Minister Nawaz Sharif condemned the blast in a statement and "directed for extending best possible medical treatment for the injured".
+Prime Minister Nawaz Sharif condemned the blast in a statement and directed medical efforts for those injured.

-In early April, a suicide attack on an army census team killed at least six people and wounded 18 in Lahore.
+In early April, a suicide attack on an army census team that killed at least six people and wounded 18 in Lahore was also claimed by the Pakistani Taliban.

+After a series of attacks in February, including two in Lahore that killed over 20 people, Pakistan's powerful military began a nationwide crackdown on militants.

-Reporting by Mubasher Bukhari; Writing by Drazen Jorgic; Editing by Asif Shahzad and Nick Macfie
+Additional reporting by Saud Mehsud; Writing by Drazen Jorgic; Editing by Nick Macfie and Richard Balmforth